What is Web3: An Introduction to the Future of Decentralized InternetSign Up for Astra DB

 Web3 is the name given to the concept of a decentralized internet, based around the shared ledger systems used by cryptocurrencies like Bitcoin and Ether and utilizing blockchain technology.
+While Web3’s current form is a bit anomalous, its purpose is fairly easy to understand: to give the executive power and decision making privileges of the internet to the users instead of the corporations and monopolies that currently hold said powers.

 The term itself has been around for some time, but has only recently come into common usage thanks to the growth of NFTs (non-fungible tokens) and proliferation of use by investors and individuals alike.
 What the term stands to mean is an internet service much like the one we are familiar with, but built and operated by users and builders alike: structured from therein via tokens and blockchain architecture.
 Web3 is, in short, an unrestricted and user-guided approach to internet service: completely decentralized and completely free of gatekeepers or middlemen.